Welcome to Williams!

 Auditing classes (taking the class, but not receiving academic credit for taking the class) is an option here at Williams, for your partner.
 Your partner should email the instructor/professor of the class they are interested in auditing.
 The instructor must approve your partner auditing the course and he or she will decide the level of your participation in the course, e.g., whether or not you should take tests, etc. You may take this action without any interaction with the Registrar's Office.
 If you decide during the semester that you cannot continue auditing the course, it would be courteous to inform the instructor by email or by phone.

+If your partner or spouse is a faculty member, they might choose to host students for a gathering outside of the classroom and dining hall settings.
 Additional information on funds to support events beyond the traditional classroom is available in the Faculty Handbook.
-Your Department Chair has discretionary funds for food for student/faculty events.
+Department Chairs have discretionary funds for food for student/faculty events.
 The Committee on Undergraduate Life (CUL) through the Dean of the College’s Office also has funds set aside for student/faculty gatherings.

-Sadly, there is no accommodation made for faculty or administrative staff spouses/partners or family members to dine with (or without) students in the dining halls without charge.
-Feel free to charge your meal or snack at the cashier’s station!
-Cash is also welcome at Driscoll, Whitman’s Marketplace or Mission Park; Lee Snack Bar; Eco Cafe, Lee After Dark, Whitman’s Late Night, or Grab ‘N Go in Paresky Hall.
+There is no accommodation made for faculty or administrative staff spouses/partners or family members to dine with (or without) students in the dining halls without charge.
+All are welcome to purchase items and visit Driscoll, Whitman’s Marketplace or Mission Park; Lee Snack Bar; Eco Cafe, Lee After Dark, Whitman’s Late Night, or Grab ‘N Go in Paresky Hall.

 Faculty, administrative staff, and their families are always welcome to attend all campus picnics as they occur on Mountain Day (one of the first three Fridays each October; it’s a surprise!), the last day of classes each academic year and the President’s Reception post-commencement each year.